-Piano’s, organs and pianolas can be the most challenging items to find new homes for – charities don’t want them, nor do auction houses.
-Piano shops/dealers are rarely interested unless they are a grand piano, rare or a fairly modern piano in beautiful condition.
+Piano’s, organs and pianolas can be the most challenging items to find new homes for – charities don’t want them nor do auction houses, piano shops or dealers unless they are a grand piano, Steinway, rare or a fairly modern piano in beautiful condition.

 A few weeks ago I was meeting a potential client at his mother’s home where there was an upright piano dating from around the 1900’s, maybe a few decades earlier.
 He mentioned he was going to list it online for $1200.
 I nearly choked, because I see these old pianos all the time, they usually need tuning and repairing, so if you can get $200-$400 for them you are doing well.
 (People often incorrectly think that because a piano is old it is valuable!)

 So if you are downsizing, it is really important that you start looking for a new home for your piano asap as it can take time to find someone who wants it.
-People do look for pianos, but the issue is finding them … it’s like trying to find a needle in a haystack!
+People do look for pianos, but finding them is the challenge, it’s like trying to find a needle in a haystack!

 - You have probably already asked around family and friends!

-- You can find piano shops/dealers in your area via a google search
+- Find piano shops/dealers in your area via a google search

-- Also if they take them away & what it costs (just in case you can’t find a new owner for it)
+- Also ask if they move pianos or take them away & what it costs (just in case you can’t find a new owner for it)

 - Next, I list on an online site like gumtree –